ECSHackWeek/impedance.py/README.md

 - convenient Nyquist plots including confidence interval estimation for fit circuits

 several features are currently being improved upon:
-- implementation of measurement models as a data validation method
 - interactive plotting with altair
 - adding more impedance elements
 - physics-based impedance models for lithium-ion batteries